 What data will Money Advice Ltd collect from me, and why?

-Money Advice ltd will collect data from you to allow our Licensed Insolvency Practitioner, Michael Howorth, and her team to perform his duties in proposing your Individual Voluntary Arrangement (IVA), and managing it if approved by your creditors.
+Money Advice ltd will collect data from you to allow our Licensed Insolvency Practitioner, Michael Howorth, and his team to perform his duties in proposing your Individual Voluntary Arrangement (IVA), and managing it if approved by your creditors.

 To comply with relevant Insolvency legislation, guidance, and best practice, we will require evidence to assess, analyse, and demonstrate your financial position both before and during the IVA.
 This will include, but not limited to, obtaining evidence of and keeping copies of: